Maple guide

 The readable layer Maple drafts: summaries, concepts, guides, links, and assets.

-The workspace instructions that tell AI how this wiki should be written and maintained.
+schema.md and AGENTS.md tell AI how this wiki should be written and maintained.

 Sources